Onaho-Pascal/Bioinformatics-Projects/Multiple Sequence Alignment.md

 * Carp: Puffer-fish >>> Hamster >>> Mouse >>> Human >>> Pig >>> Chicken.
 * Puffer-fish: Carp >>> Hamster >>> Mouse >>> Human >>> PIg >>> Chicken.

+Multiple sequence has its different uses.
+Aligning multiple sequences can help to identify the conserved motifs  which are functionally important, just as we have seen in this result (the conserved motifs or regions).
+Further analysis could even give insights to the active binding sites and critical sites for protein function.

+Additionally, assuming we knew the c-Fos protein structure of a pig, it won't be difficult to infere the structure of a human, since the share conservative motif or region is high between both species.

 ## Conclusion